 \subsection{Future Perspectives}

 Theorem \ref{Main1} and \ref{Main2} constitute only one piece of a larger picture.
+It is noteworthy that, in the dynamics of (\ref{EQ}) for an infinitely long water jet, Theorem \ref{Main1} guarantees the existence of hyperbolic invariant submanifolds, even though \emph{there is no gap between the stable and center-unstable spectra}.
+The generality of our paradifferential propagator method may allow to construct invariant submanifolds for other quasilinear dispersive PDE systems with this feature.

-The diagonalized paradifferential form of water jet system, obtained in Section \ref{Sec3}, sets stage for further investigation into the dynamics on the center invariant set $M_\cen$.
-There are two types of results to be anticipated: the existence of special solutions and the general dynamics.
+The diagonalized paradifferential form of water jet system under periodic boundary condition, obtained in Section \ref{Sec3}, sets stage for further investigation into the dynamics on the center invariant set $M_\cen$.
+There are two types of results to anticipate: special solutions and general dynamics.

-Since we may consider the system as dispersive when restricted to $M_\cen$, it becomes natural to ask whether periodic or quasiperiodic orbits could exist.
-There has been a vast literature on the construction of periodic or quasiperiodic water waves.
+Since we may consider the system under periodic boundary condition as a dispersive PDE when restricted to $M_\cen$, it becomes natural to ask whether periodic or quasiperiodic orbits could exist.
+There has been a vast literature on the construction of periodic or quasiperiodic free surface waves.
 Existence of traveling waves for (\ref{EQ}) follows readily from a bifurcation analysis; the method would be largely the same as in, for example, \cite{CN2000,BJL2026}.
-The existence of periodic or quasiperiodic standing waves is much more difficult and is usually addressed by KAM or Nash-Moser type iterations; see for example, \cite{PT2001,IPT2005,IP2009,ABHK,AB2015,BBHM-2018,BM2020,HHM2025}.
-However, paradifferential calculus might serve as a feasible alternative, making it possible to construct periodic or quasiperiodic standing waves for (\ref{EQ}) by a standard fixed point method.
+The existence of periodic standing or quasiperiodic waves is much more difficult.
+It is usually addressed by KAM or Nash-Moser type iterations; see for example, \cite{PT2001,IPT2005,IP2009,ABHK,AB2015,BBHM-2018,BM2020,BFM2021,FG2024,HHM2025}.
+However, paradifferential calculus might serve as a feasible alternative, making it possible to construct periodic standing or quasiperiodic waves for (\ref{EQ}) by a standard fixed point method.
 This has already been addressed as \emph{paradifferential reducibility} for quasilinear hyperbolic PDE systems in \cite{AS2024}.
 The construction of periodic standing waves for (\ref{EQ}) will be the theme of a forthcoming paper.